gBritz/Seeder/README.md

 ## Goals:
 1. Analyse your custom entity models;
-2. Generate random data from analysis your models;
+2. Generate random data from analysis to your models;
-3. Seeder will populate your models to database.
+3. Seeder will populate your models into the database.

 ### Simple, be happy. :)